Tyrrrz/Failsafe/Readme.md

 [![NuGet](https://img.shields.io/nuget/v/Failsafe.svg)](https://nuget.org/packages/Failsafe)
 [![NuGet](https://img.shields.io/nuget/dt/Failsafe.svg)](https://nuget.org/packages/Failsafe)

-Failsafe is a library that provides a fluent interface for retrying an operation.
+Failsafe is a very simple library that provides fluent interface for retrying an operation.
+It can be configured to catch an arbitrary set of exceptions using various patterns, with optional delay and retry limit.
+Works with synchronous and asynchronous methods.

 ## Download